Paranormal Activity - Do Cremation Ashes Invite Spirits to Stay Around Home?

 Keeping ashes at home

 It is not uncommon for families to be uncertain about where or how to display, bury or scatter the ashes of a loved one.
-When there is no rush to decide, the approach of simply putting the cremains in a closet “for now” seems like the easiest choice.
+When there is no rush to decide, simply putting the cremains in a closet "for now" can sometimes seem like the easiest choice.
 This indecisiveness springs from understandable emotions or circumstances, such as:

-• A desire for all surviving family members to come to consensus
+• A desire for all surviving family members to come to a consensus

 • Logistics that delay the opportunity for a formal family gathering to bury or scatter the ashes